psycedelicAI/AI-Continuity-Architecture-Method/README.md

 ## Core Definition

 > An AI Continuity Architecture is a structured external context system that
-> preserves the information, relationships, decisions, terminology, and intent
+> preserves the information, relationships, decisions, terminology, authority,
-> required to continue meaningful work across separate AI sessions, platforms,
+> and intent required to continue meaningful work across separate AI sessions,
-> and model boundaries.
+> platforms, and model boundaries.

 A Memory Bank is one practical implementation of this architecture.